Other common name(s): none

 How is it promoted for use?

-There is evidence that music therapy can reduce high blood pressure, rapid heart beat, depression, and sleeplessness.
 There are no claims music therapy can cure cancer or other diseases, but medical experts do believe it can reduce some symptoms, aid healing, improve physical movement, and enrich a patient’s quality of life.

 What does it involve?